-It seams like only yesterday that Ford Motor Company pulled the sheet off the all-new F-150, bearing a revolutionary aluminum body, EcoBoost V6 power, and a new level of workplace functionality.
+It seems like only yesterday that Ford Motor Company pulled the sheet off the all-new F-150, bearing a revolutionary aluminum body structure, EcoBoost V6 power, and a new level of functionality.
 It didn’t take long for the next chapter of Ford’s 40-year reign at the top of the truck market to be written, as the 2018 F-150 has been officially unveiled just ahead of the 2017 North American International Auto Show here in Detroit, Michigan.

 The 2018 Ford F-150 design changes are mild, but notable.
 They include new grilles, headlamps and bumpers aimed to emulate a visually wider stance (as if these half-ton trucks weren’t big enough already).
 And if you opt for the Sport Package on the 2018 Ford F-150 Lariat, the horizontal bars lining through the middle of the grille are painted body color.
 On the backside of the 2018 F-150 is a revised tailgate design, and new taillamp designs.
 There’s a horizontal element to King Ranch, Platinum and Limited versions of the refreshed pickup.
 Rolling this latest piece of machinery around are the choice of six new wheel options, ranging from 17 to 22 inches in diameter.
 The aluminum body stays put.